top of page

 It was established 11 years ago and is now registered for 18 children aged three to five, meeting three mornings a week.
 Children come from as far away as Sutton Scotney.
 The aim is to provide a happy atmosphere in which to prepare the children for school life, helping them to overcome the problems of leaving the home environment, making friends, and adjusting to the organisation.

 The village is, in fact, an excellent place for young people: it still has its own village school, there is a pack of Brownies, a Guide Company was formed recently, and about three years ago a group of young parents raised about £500 by whist drives, dinner dances, discos, jumble sales and the like to provide a children's recreation ground.
-It is now complete, with swings, a sea-saw, a climbing frame and a rocking horse, and provides a great deal of enjoyment for the younger element.
+It is now complete, with swings, a sea-saw, a climbing frame, and a rocking horse, and provides a great deal of enjoyment for the younger element.
 There is even a seat for tired mums!

 The Women's Institute, with about 45 members, was founded in 1918, celebrating its golden jubilee in 1968.
 Members enjoy interesting talks on a variety of subjects, and arts and crafts of various kinds are encouraged and enjoyed.
 It also organises the village flower and vegetable show every year.